yeganeh74/yeganeh74/README.md

-- 👋 Hi, I’m ali yeganeh74
+- 👋 Hi, I’m ali yeganeh
-- 👀 I’m interested in python coding
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning ...
+- 🌱 pandas,numpy, sql is my intersting coding
-- 💞️ I’m looking to collaborate on coding python projects
+- 💞️ I’m looking to collaborate on coding data science projects
 - 📫 How to reach me ...

 <!---